Snap surges 24 percent after user growth bounce

-(Reuters) - Shares of Snapchat owner Snap Inc (SNAP.N) rose as much as 24 percent in premarket on Wednesday after the company beat expectations for fourth quarter revenue and reported an acceleration in growth of active users for the first time as a public company.
+Feb 7 (Reuters) - Shares of Snapchat owner Snap Inc rose as much as 24 percent in premarket on Wednesday after the company beat expectations for fourth quarter revenue and reported an acceleration in growth of active users for the first time as a public company.

-Snap shares have almost halved in value since its much-hyped initial public offering in March of last year, hurt by falling user engagement and growth, and doubts over whether it could compete with social media majors like Facebook (FB.O).
+Snap shares have almost halved in value since its much-hyped initial public offering in March of last year, hurt by falling user engagement and growth, and doubts over whether it could compete with social media majors like Facebook.

 Tuesday’s results showed that customers were staying longer on the Android version of its app, after software bugs were fixed, and advertisers were taking to an auction-based advertising system that made it cheaper and easier to buy ads.